-The bill requires a community association manager who contracts with an association to provide association management services to disclose to the association in a clear, conspicuous writing:
+The bill requires a community association manager who contracts with an association to provide association management services to disclose to the association in clear, conspicuous writing:

-- 1. whether the manager has an ownership or managerial interest in an entity that solicits business from the association or manager and - 2. if the manager is required to provide construction oversight or project coordination services that are not within the scope of the services the manager provides under the contract, the amount the manager will charge for these services.
+1. whether the manager has an ownership or managerial interest in an entity that solicits business from the association or manager and

+2. if the manager is required to provide construction oversight or project coordination services not within the scope of the services the manager provides under the contract, how much the manager will charge for them.